WalletWasabi/WasabiDoc/docs/using-wasabi/Deanonimization.md

 Sadly, there are many ways a Bitcoin transaction can be linked to someone's real identity, even by using Wasabi.
 True pseudonymity against a resourceful adversary is very difficult to achieve.
-Any sincere approach to anonymity in Bitcoin requires a holistic use of encryption and communication tools.
+Any serious approach to anonymity in Bitcoin requires a total use of encryption and communication tools.
 Over the course of just a few months, you could come into contact with hundreds of Bitcoin addresses.
 It is often only necessary to associate just one of these addresses to your real identity to de-anonymize you.